RobotLocomotion/drake-ci/cache_server/README.md

 - Change the disk percent usage threshold in the `cron` job`.
 - Increase the storage attached to the cache server.
 - Reduce the number of jenkins jobs that add to this cache server.

+## Debugging Cache Cleaning

+File removal with [`remove_old_files.py`](./remove_old_files.py) has a `-v` (verbose) flag to log additional information on the files being removed.
+Only use this as necessary --- especially if updating the `cron` job --- as it will increase the size of the log file and slows down the removal process proportional to how many files are being removed.
+You may need to modify [`logrotate_cache.conf`](./logrotate_cache.conf) if the `remove_old_files.log` is becoming too large.